Image

 Programming at the National Willa Cather Center's Red Cloud Opera House is made possible with the support of the Baldwin Foundation, Nebraska Arts Council, and Nebraska Cultural Endowment.

-About the Artist
+About the Music

 A native of Ohio, Scott Kirby began his study of music at age six and continued formal piano instruction for seventeen years.
 He worked under Robert Howat of Wittenberg University of Ohio, and Sylvia Zaremba at the Ohio State University.
-After obtaining an English degree from Ohio State University, Kirby moved to New Orleans and began his professional music career, working as a street performer.
+After obtaining an English degree from Ohio State University, Kirby moved to New Orleans and began his professional music career as a street performer.
 In the next four years, he recorded the complete rags of Scott Joplin and made his debut at all of the major ragtime festivals in the United States, as well as festivals in Belgium, France, Norway, New Zealand, and Hungary.